Harris set to oppose sale of US Steel to a Japanese firm during joint Pennsylvania event with Biden

 But even as she's taken on the mantle of leading the Democratic Party, Harris has stood steadfastly at Biden's side.
 In her first sit-down interview of her candidacy, Harris delivered an impassioned defense of Biden's record and ability to do the job, even despite the events of the past two months that ended with her running for the Oval Office and Biden a lame duck.

-Harris said during the CNN interview that serving with Biden was "one of the greatest honors of my career," and she recounted the moment he called to tell her he was stepping down.
+Harris said during last week's CNN interview that serving with Biden was "one of the greatest honors of my career."

-“He told me what he had decided to do and ...
-I asked him, ‘Are you sure?’ and he said, ‘Yes,’ and that’s how I learned about it.”

-The vice president said she didn’t need to ask Biden for his support because “he was very clear that he was going to endorse me.”

-“We have laws that have to be followed and enforced, that address and deal with people who cross our border illegally, and there should be consequences,” Harris said.

-Although Harris has appeared more forceful in speaking about the plight of civilians in Gaza, as Israel's war against Hamas there nears the 11th month mark, the vice president has also endorsed Biden's efforts to arm Israel and bring about a hostage deal and ceasefire.
+Although the vice president has appeared more forceful in speaking about the plight of civilians in Gaza, as Israel's war against Hamas there nears the 11th month mark, the vice president has also endorsed Biden's efforts to arm Israel and bring about a hostage deal and ceasefire.

-Israel said early Sunday that it had recovered the bodies of six hostages captured during Hamas' Oct.
+Israel said Sunday that it had recovered the bodies of six hostages captured during Hamas' Oct.
 7 attack that ignited the Gaza war, including Israeli-American Hersh Goldberg-Polin.
-The revelation prompted tens of thousands of Israelis to demonstrate in the streets demanding a ceasefire deal.
+The revelation prompted thousands of Israelis to demonstrate in the streets, demanding a ceasefire deal.

-Harris will join Biden on Monday in the Situation Room to meet with the U.S. hostage deal negotiating team to discuss their continuing efforts on a deal that would secure the release of the remaining hostages.
+Before they appeared together in Pittsburgh, Harris also joined Biden in the White House's Situation Room to meet with the U.S. hostage deal negotiating team to discuss their continuing efforts on a deal that would secure the release of the remaining hostages.

 Credit: AP